DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

 * 2/13 - Another Chaos Storm was spotted though this one was far in the distance and moving away.
 * 2/14 - Winds began to fall off in the morning and continued to do.
 The ship was becalmed by mid-afternoon and remained so through the night.
 Early in the evening the ship was attacked by several Ice Mephits who were dispatched without loss of crew.
 * 2/15 - The island was located exactly as the map indicated.
 At first sight it appeared as a rock dome approximately a half mile in diameter and 150' high.
 The characteristic gray color of Wasteland indicated it had been swept over many times by Chaos Storms.
 Captain Strom decided to sail completely around the island before deciding how to proceed.
 This exploration showed a ship wrecked against the rocks on the west side and a small bay at the south which appeared to contain a seawall carved out of the rock at its interior.
 The remainder of the island met the sea with 60' or higher rock cliffs.
+    * The Contractors decided to investigate the shipwreck.
+Captain Strom gave them use of a __Folding Boat__ and two sailors to pilot them to the wreckage.
+The Contractors discovered 5 Zombies (which were easily destroyed), 13,000 Crowns worth of uncut diamonds in the hold and 900 Crowns of loose gems and a log in the captain's quarters.
+The log showed the ship to be the Driftfit out of Nexus.
+The logs last entry was dated 7/18/721.
+    * Captain Strom anchored the Whipline in the bay ~200 yards from the previously discovered seawall.
+Once again using Captain Strom's __Folding Boat__ the Contractors approached the 20' high wall which was clearly hand carved out of the island's rock.
+Above was found a large, two-tiered platform with 40' high stairs connecting the top and bottom tiers and small cave entrances on both ends of the to level.
+Like the seawall the entire structure was hand carved from the bedrock.
+The Contractors surmised this was likely a dock and cargo loading area in the past.
+On approach a human female was seen at the entrance of one of the caves.
+She quickly disappeared into the cave but several Contractors felt there was something odd about her.
+    * The Contractors came to a stop along the seawall and used a __Rope Trick__ spell to ascend to the top.
+As Contractors were climbing the rope the group was attacked from the water by a Giant Coral Snake.
+A short fight ensued and the Snake was slain with little damage done.

 ## Contract Results
 * Success: Confirm the location of the island mine